top of page

 Trovador: The Tree-Planting Robot Designed to Fight Deforestation and Restore Burned Landscapes

 How the Tree-Planting Robot Works on Burned and Steep Terrain Trovador is an autonomous tree-planting robot designed to combat deforestation by restoring burned and degraded land.
 Developed by engineering students Marta Bernardino and Sebastião Mendonça , the project proposes an automated method capable of planting seedlings in steep, fire-affected areas where human access is difficult or dangerous.
-The first prototype, introduced in 2023 by Bernardino, takes the form of a
+The first prototype, introduced in 2023 by Bernardino, takes the form of

 Plastic-Free Soy Sauce Fish Dropper Designed to Decompose in Weeks, Not Years

 Rethinking Single-Use Objects with a Plastic-Free Soy Sauce Fish Dropper Single-use food packaging is often designed for moments but persists for decades.
 The plastic-free soy sauce fish dropper created by Heliograf and Vert Design challenges this imbalance by aligning material lifespan with actual use.
 Named Holy Carp! , the small container replaces the iconic plastic soy sauce fish with a biodegradable alternative that decomposes in soil within weeks instead of years.
-Desi
+Des

 World’s First Flying Car Begins Hand Assembly in California